covcom/205CDE/03 Introduction to HTML5/README.md

 In the Workspace tool window, create a new folder called 'images'.
 Add an image of a computer into this folder by using the File ==> Upload Local Files menu.

-> Organize your folders/projects properly using sub-folders such as images/js/css.
+> Organize your folders/projects properly using sub-folders such as images/assets/js/css.
 See [here](https://www.reddit.com/r/webdev/comments/3afdb8/website_directory_structure_bestpractices/) for a discussion on Reddit.
+For file names, follow common practice using all lower case letters and hyphen such as `contact-details.html`.
+See [here](http://www.dummies.com/how-to/content/how-to-name-html-files.html) for some explanations.

+> Don't use `index.html` for pages other than your home page, because browsers detect your home page by looking for a file called index.html by default.

 ![](.md_images/upload.png)